Space weather

-Space weather is a branch of space physics and aeronomy, or heliophysics, concerned with the time varying conditions within the Solar System, including the solar wind, emphasizing the space surrounding the Earth, including conditions in the magnetosphere, ionosphere, thermosphere, and exosphere.
-Space weather is distinct from, but conceptually related to, the terrestrial weather of the atmosphere of Earth (troposphere and stratosphere).
-The term "space weather" was first used in the 1950s and came into common usage in the 1990s.
-Later, it was generalized to a "space climate" research discipline, which focuses on general behaviors of longer and larger-scale variabilities and effects.
+Space weather is a branch of space physics and aeronomy, or heliophysics, concerned with the varying conditions within the Solar System and its heliosphere.
+This includes the effects of the solar wind, especially on the Earth's magnetosphere, ionosphere, thermosphere, and exosphere.
+Though physically distinct, space weather is analogous to the terrestrial weather of Earth's atmosphere (troposphere and stratosphere).
+The term "space weather" was first used in the 1950s and popularized in the 1990s.
+Later, it prompted research into "space climate", the large-scale and long-term patterns of space weather.

 History

 For many centuries, the effects of space weather were noticed, but not understood.
 Displays of auroral light have long been observed at high latitudes.

-Genesis
+Beginnings

 In 1724, George Graham reported that the needle of a magnetic compass was regularly deflected from magnetic north over the course of each day.
 This effect was eventually attributed to overhead electric currents flowing in the ionosphere and magnetosphere by Balfour Stewart in 1882, and confirmed by Arthur Schuster in 1889 from analysis of magnetic observatory data.

-In 1852, astronomer and British Major General Edward Sabine showed that the probability of the occurrence of magnetic storms on Earth was correlated with the number of sunspots, demonstrating a novel solar–terrestrial interaction.
-In 1859, a great magnetic storm caused brilliant auroral displays and disrupted global telegraph operations.
-Richard Christopher Carrington correctly connected the storm with a solar flare that he had observed the day before in the vicinity of a large sunspot group, demonstrating that specific solar events could affect the Earth.
+In 1852, astronomer and British Major General Edward Sabine showed that the probability of the occurrence of geomagnetic storms on Earth was correlated with the number of sunspots, demonstrating a novel solar-terrestrial interaction.
+The solar storm of 1859 caused brilliant auroral displays and disrupted global telegraph operations.
+Richard Carrington correctly connected the storm with a solar flare that he had observed the day before near a large sunspot group, demonstrating that specific solar events could affect the Earth.

 Kristian Birkeland explained the physics of aurorae by creating artificial ones in his laboratory, and predicted the solar wind.

-The introduction of radio revealed that periods of extreme static or noise occurred.
-Severe radar jamming during a large solar event in 1942 led to the discovery of solar radio bursts (radio waves that cover a broad frequency range created by a solar flare), another aspect of space weather.
+The introduction of radio revealed that solar weather could cause extreme static or noise.
+Radar jamming during a large solar event in 1942 led to the discovery of solar radio bursts, radio waves over a broad frequency range created by a solar flare.